"We Preach Christ"

 Paul said that he and his co-laborers proclaimed Christ, "admonishing every man and teaching every man in all wisdom ..."

 Someone has once defined wisdom as: "using the best means to accomplish the best ends."
-And that's an excellent definition, because it reminds us that wisdom - as God means for us to understand it - is always practical, and always leads to godly living.
-Many people think that wisdom is only supposed to result to a transformed head; but the Bible teaches that true wisdom is meant to transforms the heart and the life as well as the head.
+And that's an excellent definition, because it reminds us that wisdom -- as God means for us to understand it -- is always practical, and always leads to godly living.
+Many people think that wisdom is only supposed to result to a transformed head; but the Bible teaches that true wisdom is meant to transforms the heart and the life as well.

 For this reason, we also, since the day we heard it, do not cease to pray for you, and to ask that you may be filled with the knowledge of His will in all wisdom and spiritual understanding ...
 (1:9).